writing-gadolinium/aireli-lecture-task/README.md

 This repository contains the *AIRELI* task for the Software Engineering lecture.
 Follow the setup below to get started.

+## Before you start

+Important notes before you start:

+- You will need to use a Github account to use Github Codespaces for the setup.
+Github Codespaces provide a free monthly allowance of 120 compute hours for basic and 180 hours for Pro accounts (get your free Github Pro account [here](https://education.github.com/pack) if you have not done so yet).
+- You will work on a task for **up to 1.5h or less if you finish earlier**.
+- You will submit:
+  - Questionnaire after working on the task
+  - The repository you worked on
+  - Screen recording: **Make sure to record your screen for the entire time you work on the task.
+Do not use a secondary screen (i.e. all actions have to be visible in the screen recording)**

 ## Setup

-Note: You will need to use a Github account to use Github Codespaces for the setup.
-Github Codespaces provide a free monthly allowance of 120 compute hours for basic and 180 hours for Pro accounts (get your free Github Pro account [here](https://education.github.com/pack) if you have not done so yet).

 1. Click on "Code" > "Codespaces" > "+"